Welcome to a new school year, particularly to those pupils and their parents joining us for the first time, and also to

-We pride ourselves that staff and children embody the ‘Thomas A Becket Way’, ‘to be the best we can’.
+We pride ourselves that the school community embody the ‘Thomas A Becket Way’, ‘to be the best we can be’.
 To achieve this, we are uncompromising in providing a unique, rich, broad and balanced curriculum which enables every child to shine and aspire to great things.
+We are mindful that this must now be balanced both with a sense of pragmatism and the spirit of resilience - promoted by the school’s Community programme and PSHE curriculum.
 We play an active part in our local community and work with many schools across all phases.
 We also seek out best practice nationally to continue to inform our ongoing improvement.